UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 The `|` operator works similarly to the `+` operator, but instead of layering charts on top of each other, it puts them next to each other.

-We can see that the box plots provides us with the same clear positional comparison as in the barplot, but we now also has access to additional information about each genres’ distribution.
+We can see that the box plots provide us with the same clear positional comparison as in the barplot, but we now also have access to additional information about each genres’ distribution.
 We can ensure ourselves that the distributions are roughly the same shape and view potential outliers.